 Countryside real estate is some of the most expensive in Illinois, although Countryside house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Countryside is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Countryside isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Countryside are a mix of both white- and blue-collar jobs.
 Overall, Countryside is a city of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Countryside who work in management occupations (16.20%), office and administrative support (10.85%), and business and financial occupations (8.75%).

 Also of interest is that Countryside has more people living here who work in computers and math than 95% of the places in the US.